tnakagome/exray/README.md

 	_ZN9ucbhelper7Content16getPropertyValueERKN3rtl8OUStringE

-If you want to derive the original function name from this mangled name, use c++ filt command like this:
+If you want to derive the original function name from this mangled name, use c++filt command like this:

 	$ c++filt _ZN9ucbhelper7Content16getPropertyValueERKN3rtl8OUStringE
 	ucbhelper::Content::getPropertyValue(rtl::OUString const&)